 Name of employee:

 Name of employer:

-The employer and employee agree t paid for the following amount of over
+The employer and employee agree that the employee may take time off instead of being paid for the following amount of overtime that has been worked by the employee:

-Date and time overtime started:/ /20 am/pm
+Date and time overtime started: //20 am/pm

-Date and time overtime ended:/ /20 am/pm
+Date and time overtime ended: //20 am/pm

 Amount of overtime worked: hours and minutes

-The employer and employee further time, the employer must pay the em not taken as time off.
-Payment must overtime when worked and must be ployee for ov t be made at vertime covered by the overtime rate y this agreement but applying to the
+The employer and employee further agree that, if requested by the employee at any time, the employer must pay the employee for overtime covered by this agreement but not taken as time off.
+Payment must be made at the overtime rate applying to the overtime when worked and must be made in the next pay period following the request.

 Signature of employee:

-Date signed://20

 Name of employer representative:

 Signature of employer representative:

-Date signed: / /20